GrapeCity/ComponentOne-WinForms-Samples/NetFramework/InputPanel/CS/BillOfSale/BillOfSale/README.md

 ## BillOfSales
 #### [Download as zip](https://grapecity.github.io/DownGit/#/home?url=https://github.com/GrapeCity/ComponentOne-WinForms-Samples/tree/master/Core\InputPanel\CS\BillOfSale)
 ____
-#### This sample shows an example of business form created on C1InputPanel using the InputGridPanel component.
+#### This demo shows how the InputGridPanel may be used to design data bound complex business forms with validations.
 ____
 It shows that InputGridPanel component may be used for design business form with complicated layout, filling the form with some data and validate it.